-The position of the shape on the page and the location of its pivot point can be selected.
+The position of the X/Y Insertion Points and the location of its Pivot Point can be specified.
 In addition, the shape can also be flipped horizontally or vertically.

 Preview Parameters

 The components can be disassembled (offset in the preview) for easier visualization.
 The range is 0-100%.